34 Cozy Small Camper Interior Ideas for Stylish and Comfortable Adventures

 17. Utensil Organizers

 Utensil organizers are essential for keeping camper van kitchens tidy and efficient.
 They come in various forms, from drawer dividers to wall-mounted racks.
-Magnetic strips are popular for holding metal utensils on vertical surfaces.
+Magnetic strips are commonly used to hold metal utensils on vertical surfaces.
 Some van owners use pegboards with hooks for a customizable storage solution.